 The Output map section controls how the renaming map file is written during the build.

 Output map file: Specifies the location and name of the map file.

 Overwrite without backing up existing copy: If enabled, if the map file specified already exists, it will be deleted during the build.
 If disabled, the existing copy will be renamed instead.

-Saving as HTML is exclusive to Dotfuscator Professional Edition.
+Saving as HTML is exclusive to Dotfuscator Professional.